tinyplot

 What

-A lightweight extension of the base R graphics system, with support for automatic grouping, legends, facets, and various other enhancements.
+A lightweight extension of the base R graphics system, with support for automatic grouping, legends, facets, themes, and various other enhancements.

 The stable version of tinyplot is available on CRAN.